Introduction to the OpenStack Dashboard

 -toption names and tags the resulting image.
 It uses the following syntax:

-- This is usually the location of the container registry that the overcloud uses to pull images.
-To push this image to the undercloud container registry, set this to the undercloud IP and port.
+- This is usually the location of the container registry that the overcloud eventually uses to pull images.
+In this instance, you push this image to the container registry of the undercloud, so set this to the undercloud IP and port.

-- For consistency, this is usually the same name as the original container image followed by the name of your theme.
-In this example case, it is rhosp16-rhel8/openstack-horizon-mytheme.
+For consistency, this is usually the same name as the original container image followed by the name of your theme.
+In this instance, it is

-- The tag for the image.
-You can follow the Red Hat convention by using the version and release labels as a basis for this tag.
-If you generate a new version of this image, increment the release, for example, 0-2.
+releaselabels as a basis for this tag.
+If you generate a new version of this image, increment the

-Push the resulting image to the undercloud container registry:
+Push the image to the container registry of the undercloud:

-If you update or upgrade RHOSP you must reapply the theme to the new horizon image and push a new version of the modified image to the undercloud.
+If you update or upgrade Red Hat OpenStack Platform, you must reapply the theme to the new

 2.6.
 Using the modified container image in the overcloud